Mersin Turkey Travel Guide

 At markets, engage with vendors about their produce and local specialties.
 It's a great way to learn about the food culture.

-A friendly chat may result in discoveries.
+A friendly chat can lead to discoveries.

 Try a local "esnaf lokantası" for lunch.
 These tradesmen's restaurants a rotating menu of home-style Turkish dishes, usually displayed at the counter.
 They provide great value and a genuine local eating experience.